mattmanalang/distortion-and-correction/README.md

-# distortion-and-correction
+# Distortion and Correction
-This repo houses the work done for a digital image processing assignment regarding distortion and correction via interpolation.
+---
+## Synopsis
+This Python program focuses on performing barrel distortion on an image and applying corrections using an inverse distortion function, nearest neighbor interpolation, or bilinear interpolation.

+## Notable technologies used:
+> NumPy
+> OpenCV